-- Hashtag Challenges: Creating a hashtag challenge is an easy way to generate user-generated content and can be leveraged across your company’s other social media platforms.
-Chipolte’s #ChipotleLidFlip challenge received over 104 million views and 111,000 video submissions, with over 59,000 participants contributing to the campaign.
+- Hashtag Challenges: Companies can generate authentic, user-generated content with a hashtag challenge.
+Chipotle’s #ChipotleLidFlip Challenge received over 104 million views and 111,000 video submissions, with over 59,000 participants contributing to the campaign.

 - Have Fun: Just a reminder to get in the mindset.

 Big news, we have just created our own TikTok channel!
 We are currently watching and learning before posting.
 Follow if you would like to see what we will create and we will follow back.
 Good luck with your company TikTok channel if you decide to jump in and please share your experiences.